tyagiarpit/P2P-CI-System/README.md

 and then listens to the well-known port 7734.
 When a connection from a peer is received, the main process spawns a new process that handles all communication with this peer.
 In particular, this process receives the information from the peer and updates the peer list and index, and it also returns any information requested by the peer.
-When the peer closes the connection, this process removes all records associated with the peer and then terminates.1
+When the peer closes the connection, this process removes all records associated with the peer and then terminates.

 ###The Peers

 When a peer wishes to join the system, it first instantiates an upload server process listening to any available local port.
 It then creates a connection to the server at the well-known port 7734 and passes information about itself and its RFCs to the server, as we describe shortly.
 It keeps this connection open until it leaves the system.
 The peer may